-- The ILI trigger evaluates electronic patient record data (ePCR) in ImageTrend using the following methodology: Filters primary or secondary impression of code J11 (Influenza due to unidentified influenza virus) OR - A primary / secondary impression code J80, J98.09 (Acute respiratory distress syndrome, Respiratory disorder unspecified) with a match in the narrative for ILI, influenza like illness, Flu, Flu-, Flu\., or influenza OR
+The ILI trigger evaluates electronic patient record data (ePCR) in ImageTrend using the following methodology:

-3. Any incident with a match in the narrative for ILI, influenza like illness, Flu, Flu-, Flu\., or influenza.
+- 1. Filters primary or secondary impression of code J11 (Influenza due to unidentified influenza virus) OR - A primary / secondary impression code J80, J98.09 (Acute respiratory distress syndrome, Respiratory disorder unspecified) with a match in the narrative for ILI, influenza like illness, Flu, Flu-, Flu-, or influenza OR - 3.
+Any incident with a match in the narrative for ILI, influenza like illness, Flu, Flu-, Flu\., or influenza.

 October - Week 40 is defined by the Center for Disease Control (CDC) as the expected seasonal start of increasing flu activity.
-In Week 13, EMS ILI response DECREASED by 29.2% compared to the previous week but was 48.5% HIGHER than the rolling annual average.
+In Week 21, EMS ILI response DECREASED by 12.1% compared to the previous week.